wp-plugins/wp-backitup/tags/1.0.7/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WP Backitup creates a backup of your entire Wordpress site with just a few simple clicks.
-Once enabled, the plugin will create a backup of your site's themes, plugins and uploads as well as your database.
+Once enabled, the plugin will create a backup of your themes, plugins and uploads as well as your database.
 The plugin can be expanded to restore/clone your sites with a number of paid addons.

 == Description ==